antirez/disque/README.md

 1. Select an additional node not already listed in `job.delivered`, call it `node`.
 2. Add `node` to `job.delivered`.
-3. Send ADDJOB(job.serialized) cluster message to each node in `job.delivered`.
+3. Send REPLJOB(job.serialized) cluster message to each node in `job.delivered`.

 Step 3: We send the message to every node again, so that each node will have a chance to update `job.delivered` with the new nodes.
 It is not required for each node to know the full list of nodes that may have a copy, but doing so improves our approximation of single delivery whenever possible.